cld2labs/FinSights/README.md

 ## Architecture

-The application follows a modular microservices architecture with specialized components for document processing, dynamic section detection, AI-powered summarization, dynamic suggestions, and RAG-based chat:
+The application follows a modular microservices architecture with specialized components for document processing, dynamic section detection, AI-powered summarization, and RAG-based chat:

 ```mermaid
 graph LR